 Fabricator Units – Tier 1

 - The Scrapper is a multi-purpose offensive and economic unit.
 It is both the core of most Fabricator armies due to its relatively high health and solid damage output, and the primary harvester of resources.
-Like Relays, the challenge in using Scrappers well lies in knowing when to commit them to combat, and when to keep them away.
+Like Foreman, the challenge in using Scrappers well lies in knowing when to commit them to combat, and when to keep them away.
 They’re great units, but losing them can cripple a Fabricator’s ability to harvest resources.

 Fabricator Units – Tier 2